 In 1974, a quarter section of land south of Hastings Lake was purchased.
 The Sherwood Park Fish & Game Association now owns 720 acres, of which 160 acres are used as recreational property for members and their families.
-Volunteer time and hard work by several dedicated members helped develop the following: rifle range, rimfire/handgun/black powder range, 22 rimfire silhouette range, shotgun range, black powder trail, archery trail, fish pond, club house, campground, and ski/hiking trails.
+Volunteer time and hard work by dedicated members over the years helped develop the amenities present today: rifle ranges, rimfire range, handgun range, shotgun range, black powder trail, archery range & trail, fish pond, clubhouse, campground, and snowshoe/ski/hiking trails.

 A large number of wildlife species reside on our property.
 The University of Alberta’s Faculty of Biology, Northern Alberta Institute of Technology’s Forestry Department, and Biological Sciences Department have used our property to study a number of species and eco-systems.

 The club maintains several unserviced campsites for member use.
 These sites are located on a separate trail loop.
 Most sites are large enough to park pull trailers / 5th Wheel units, and have fire pit rings for outdoor fires.
 Two outdoor toilets are located on the loop to accommodate tent campers.